dancer1325/aws-lambda-developer-guide/doc_source/invocation-eventsourcemapping.md

     * reads -- from an -- event source
       * event source -- can be --
         * stream
+          * how are they read?
+            * event source mapping creates an iterator / EACH shard | stream
+            * processes items in order / EACH shard
+            * ways to configure the event source mapping
+              * read ONLY NEW items / appear | stream
+              * start / older items
+            * processed items are NOT removed from the stream
+              * -> can be processed -- by -- OTHER functions or consumers
         * queue | batches
           * batch size maximum -- depends on the -- AWS service
           * scenarios / #ofItems < batch size
             * NOT enough items available or
             * batch is too large -- to send in -- 1 event -> has to be split up
+          * how are they read?
+            * by default, if your Lambda function returns an error -> the entire batch is reprocessed UNTIL
+              * function succeeds, or
+              * items in the batch expire
+            * ways to configure the event source mapping
+              * discard old events,
+              * restrict the number of retries,
+              * process multiple batches | parallel
+              * when it discards an event batch -> send an invocation record -- to -- ANOTHER service
+            * If you process multiple batches in parallel, in\-order processing is still guaranteed for each partition key, but multiple partition keys in the same shard are processed simultaneously\.
     * invokes a Lambda function
   * uses
     * process items -- from a -- stream or queue | services / -- NOT invoke directly -- Lambda functions